MatterMiners/tardis/docs/source/services/services.rst

     .. note::

-        For security reasons it is recommended to use non-expiring tokens only together with ``user:read`` scope.
+        For security reasons it is recommended to use non-expiring tokens only together with ``resources:get`` scope.

     .. table:: Options available to the `generate_token` command